 Why tenderloin makes perfect bites:

 Pork tenderloin cooks quickly.
-You could use shoulder or country style ribs here, and they will cook just fine, but it does extend the cooking time.
+You could use shoulder or country-style ribs here, but it does extend the cooking time.
 For the fat to render and the shoulder to become tender, you need to cook slower on lower heat.
 If it’s what you have on hand, it’s a great substitute for the tenderloin.

-The tenderloin is the be all and end all for quick pork dinners.
+The pork tenderloin is the be-all and end-all for quick pork dinners.
 From pan-seared skillet meals to whole campfire tenderloins, it packs a ton of delicious flavor while cooking in under 30 minutes to a desired 145 degrees.

 What to serve with it: